Susan Haack: Philosophical work

 In the related chapter ten of Defending Science, Haack disagrees with Gould's claim that science and religion have their own distinct domains that do not overlap.
 (See NOMA).
 Haack also disagrees with Swinburne.
 Haack believes that while scientists, historians and detectives play a useful role in scientific inquiry, theologians do not.
 Haack shows how religion and science make claims about how the world is.
 She shows how science and religion also make assertions as to what could lead to a better human condition.
 By these statements, Haack shows that religion and science do not enjoy their own separate space.
 She points out areas where prior and current religious claims about the natural universe are strongly refuted by the best warranted findings of science.
 She also stipulates that controversy and unanswered questions abound in modern science.
-She summarises her defence for scientific inquiry by stating that she makes no apology for reserving her "greatest admiration for those who delight to exercise the mind, no matter which way it takes them…those for whom doing their damnedest with the mind, no holds barred, is a point of honor".
+She summarises her defence for scientific inquiry by stating that she makes no apology for reserving her "greatest admiration for those who delight to exercise the mind, no matter which way it takes them...those for whom doing their damnedest with the mind, no holds barred, is a point of honor".

 She has written for Free Inquiry magazine and the Council for Secular Humanism.
 Haack's work has been reviewed and cited in the popular press, such as The Times Literary Supplement as well as in academic journals.

 Memberships

-Haack is an honorary member of Phi Beta Kappa Society and Phi Kappa Phi, a past President of the Charles S. Peirce Society, and a past member of the US/UK Educational Commission.
+Haack is an honorary member of Phi Beta Kappa and Phi Kappa Phi, a past President of the Charles S. Peirce Society, and a past member of the US/UK Educational Commission.